CTLT ALERT: The Klein Law Firm - GuruFocus.com

-NEW YORK, April 19, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Catalent, Inc. (: CTLT) alleging that the Company violated federal securities laws.
+NEW YORK, April 25, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Catalent, Inc. (NYSE: CTLT) alleging that the Company violated federal securities laws.

 Class Period: August 30, 2021 to October 31, 2022